 By having children earlier, you potentially avoid becoming a member of the “sandwich generation”—adults who are caught between caring for or supporting their own children and being responsible for their aging parents.

 Many who are faced with this situation put their own financial needs on the back burner to prioritize those of their kids and parents.
 For some, that means delaying retirement and staying in the workforce longer than initially hoped or planned.

 Raising children is a financial juggling act regardless of your age.
-But by having children at a younger age, you benefit from having fewer financial commitments at the same time.
+By having children at a younger age, you benefit from having fewer financial commitments at the same time.

 Assistance from Grandparents

 Greater Flexibility in Your Career